 A breakthrough of sorts came when a colleague gave Dr R an information sheet about Ketotifen – a mast cell stabiliser – that seemed to explain and (hopefully) treat my symptoms.

 Apparently people with chronic urticaria and angioedema do not suffer from specific allergies, but rather an unstable mast cell system.
-According to the fact sheet, the unstable mast cells leak histamine, prostaglandins and leucotrienes, which result in other associated symptoms, such as headaches, tiredness, lethargy, irritability and difficulty in concentration.
-It can also affect the gastro-intestinal tract causing cramping, bloating, indigestion, regurgitation, flatulence, intermittent diarrhoea and constipation.
+According to the fact sheet, the unstable mast cells leak histamine, prostaglandins and leukotrienes, which result in other associated symptoms, such as headaches, tiredness, lethargy, irritability and difficulty in concentration.
+It can also affect the gastrointestinal tract causing cramping, bloating, indigestion, regurgitation, flatulence, intermittent diarrhoea and constipation.
 Many patients suffer from joint pains and muscle pain.
-These symptoms are due to the inflammatory properties of leaked histamines, prostaglandins and leucotrienes.
+These symptoms are due to the inflammatory properties of leaked histamines, prostaglandins and leukotrienes.
 I was unable to see the doctor who wrote the information sheet, as he only saw asthma patients.

 Also, Ketotifen was not available in tablet form in Australia and we had to send to New Zealand for it.
 Ketotifen is only available in Australia as eye drops.
 A friend sent me an advertising leaflet for Zaditen “the only triple action, anti-allergy eye drops for symptomatic short term treatment of seasonal allergic conjunctivitis available over the counter without prescription.”
 Strangely, it was titled Zoe’s Dilemma and featured a cartoon of teary-eyed Zoe “I’ve got minutes to pull myself together!” being ZAPPED with Zaditen by a handsome young white-coated healthcare professional, saying “Only I can give you a quick solution”.